How To Prevent Your Balls From Chafing And Itching When Manscaping

 The last bit of technique is to focus on short strokes.
 No, this isn’t a dirty joke in the making.
 The Plow is a double-edge safety razor.
 It’s designed to work best with small, controlled motions.
 If you go for longer strokes (like you might with a three-bladed razor), you’re going to get unevenness.
 Often, that will translate to nicks while you’re doing your business.
 Even when it doesn’t, it will create varying lengths of hair that increase irritation and make it last longer.
 Stay under control and you’ll be better for it.
 This is why it's important to know how to prevent your balls from chafing and itching when manscaping.

 The first thing you need to know about Crop Preserver is how it combats chafing.
-In a word, it comes down to talcum.
-Many man-friendly products use talcum powder to keep things smooth down under and minimize friction.
+In a word, it comes down to is formulation.
+Many man-friendly products use powder to keep things smooth down under and minimize friction.
 Our deodorant does this on steroids (not literally, that would be weird).
-Instead of a powder, we utilize a talcum gel.
+Instead of a just powder, we utilize an advanced powder gel.
 This offers a few advantages.
 For starters, it absorbs into the skin better and lasts longer.
-It also improves on the benefits of talcum by better enabling it to maximize moisture control.
+It also improves on the benefits of powder by better enabling it to maximize moisture control.
 A powder might actually reduce moisture levels by too much and cause dry skin.
 If not, it’s going to turn into a messy paste.
 You can see how gel solves these problems.

 The next advantage is that a gel is able to soften pubic hair.
 When your freshly shaved giblets are starting to produce a nice shadow, Crop Preserver takes some of the sting out of the process by softening the hair at the follicles.
 Powder has a hard time penetrating deeply enough to offer the same effect.